Sangamo applying ‘cure for HIV’ technology to hemophilia, Huntington’s

 Tim Brown, the famous “Berlin patient” and first person cured of HIV, appeared at the HIV Cure Forum in Palm Springs and West Hollywood, Calif., on Nov.
 13 and 14.
 Brown’s visit and Sangamo’s clinical trial results draw attention to an unlikely corner of human gene therapy: beneficial mutations.
 In Sangamo’s case, its scientists generate mutations in the CCR5 gene in human CD4 T cells that conferred resistance to HIV-1, the most common strain of the virus.
 Brown was cured when he received donated CD4 T cells with a naturally occurring CCR5 mutation.

-The Richmond, Calif.-based Sangamo has touted results at the one-year clinical trial endpoint: in five of nine subjects, CD4 T cell counts persisted a year after infusion at greater than 500 cells/mm3, the accepted threshold for initiation of highly active antiretroviral therapy (HAART).
+The Richmond, Calif.-based Sangamo has touted results at the one-year clinical trial endpoint: in five of nine subjects, CD4 T cell counts persisted a year after infusion at greater than 500 cells/mm3, the accepted threshold for initiation of HAART therapy.

 “The initial results in a few patients look good and compelling,” said Liana Moussatos, an analyst with Wedbush Securities.
 “I’d like to see the same things in Phase 2 trials with more patients.
 Also, I’m interested in maintenance after treatment with modified CD4 cells: how durable are those cells over time?”
 (The number of genetically modified CD4 T cells slowly declines over time.)

 Sangamo’s hoped-for “functional cure” for HIV is currently in two Phase 2 studies designed to maximize the engraftment of CCR5-disrupted T-cells.
 The two studies, which will focus on reduction or elimination of detectable virus in treated patients, are expected to have preliminary data in the first half of 2013 and final data later that year.